ionicprotocol/monorepo/packages/bots/liquidator/README.md

-# Fuse by Midas Capital: Liquidator Bot
+# Fuse by Ionic Protocol: Liquidator Bot

 This repository contains the TypeScript source code for the Fuse Liquidator Bot.